zcrayman/tut-data/2/README.ftl.md

 ## Summary

 You have created a custom data analysis task against MongoDB. Interacting with MongoDB didn't require a whole lot of effort, thanks to Spring Data Mongo.

+You've also added configuration to drive the MongoDB infrastructure by adding a new configuration component into your Configuration domain.

 You now have your first repository that is contained in your new Repository sub-domain in your Persistence domain that houses the repository components responsible for storing and retrieving data.
 The new Repository sub-domain is shown in the Life Preserver below: